- Home

 Discover how we set out our charges and learn about the different factors that influence how much you pay for our services.

-We prepare a five-year business plan, which sets out our proposed commitments, investments and how much this will cost.
 Our customers play a very important part in creating our business plan.
 We consult with customers at length and take their views into account.
 Ofwat reviews our business plan to inform the appropriate amount we can collect from customers over the five-year period.

 Ofwat then sets a price formula that enables us to put the plan into practice while limiting increases in our charges each year.
 This formula uses the November rate for inflation to set prices for the following year.
 The water industry uses the Consumer Price Index including Housing Costs (CPIH) as the measure for inflation.